 Le Creuset Signature Enameled Cast-Iron 5-1/2-Quart Round French Oven (Amazon Link): I use my pretty blue Le Creuset pot easily 3 times a week!
 It has become one of my favorite tools to cook with in my kitchen!

-- Ideally, chili should be cooked 15-20 minutes to ensure your peppers and onions soften.
+Ideally, chili should be cooled 15-20 minutes to ensure the peppers and onions soften.

 Here’s the recipe for my delicious Healthy Turkey Chili Recipe: